- Associate Professor of Africana Studies

 - BA (with Honors and High Distinction) in political science and development studies, University of Toronto, 1996

-Darko Opoku teaches African Politics.
+Darko Opoku teaches the course African Politics.
 His research interests include political economic development in Africa, IMF and World Bank-inspired neoliberal economic reforms in Africa, and state-business relations in Africa.

 Opoku has published in Development and Change, Africa Today, Journal of Contemporary African Studies, and Commonwealth and Comparative Politics.